 The Houthis are expected to continue targeting vessels which are owned by companies that are trading with Israel, meaning a continued severe threat level for these ships.
-They are likely to show more restraint in targeting US/UK ships, following the deal announced on 6 May 2025.

 Despite multiple military operations, Houthi forces remain capable of conducting attacks.
 These are not limited to the southern Red Sea where they control a large portion of coastline.
 Several ships have also been struck in the Gulf of Aden.
 Attacks by drone boats, however, are very likely limited to the southern Red Sea.